favonia/cloudflare-ddns/README.markdown

 ### 👁️ Notification

-- 🩺 The updater can notify you via [Healthchecks](https://healthchecks.io) and [Uptime Kuma](https://uptime.kuma.pet) when it fails.
+- 🩺 You can integrate the updater with [Healthchecks](https://healthchecks.io) or [Uptime Kuma](https://uptime.kuma.pet) so that you receive notifications when it fails.
-- 📣 The updater can also send you general updates via [shoutrrr](https://containrrr.dev/shoutrrr/).
+- 📣 You can also instruct the updater to notify you using [shoutrrr](https://containrrr.dev/shoutrrr/).
+It supports all kinds of notification services, such as email, [ntfy](https://ntfy.sh/), [Pushover](https://pushover.net/), [Gotify](https://gotify.net/), etc.

 ### 🛡️ Security